 Ceilings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
-Textured coatings were noted to ceiling areas.
+Notes Textured coatings were noted to ceiling areas.
 On rare occasions, these materials can have an asbestos content.
 We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed and the material handled by a competent contractor only.

 Internal walls

 Repair category 1

-Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.
+Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Some loose flooring was detected underfoot.